 Pop up takes you to the symptom log screen

 Maximum number of reminders is 3 (but should be able to be changed - more frequent at the start)

+Questions on pop up are oriented towards “Right Now”

+“How much pain are you in right now?”

-Only log one assessment per day.
-If the person makes an entry, then no more monitoring for that day.
+Only log one random assessment per day.
+If the person makes an entry, then no random more monitoring for that day.

+A second assessment will appear every day between the hours of 7PM – 10PM.
+This assessment will ask the same questions but anchored to the day.
+This appears regardless of whether or not they did the random assessment.

+“On average, how much pain were you in today?”

-Graphs
+Graphs (OPTIONAL)

 Graph data that has been entered as line/bar graph